 There are some authentic ways of doing so.
-Winter is a cold time and you want to get out of the cold world and get into your `rajai` and sit pretty with a book or guzzle the nuts and chiki and gajak and watch your favourite show on TV or just be cozy with your children and husband or your mother and father.
+Winter is a cold time and you want to get out of the cold world and get into your blanket and sit pretty with a book or guzzle the nuts and watch your favorite show on TV or just be cozy with your children and husband or your mother and father.
 One draft from the door or window is enough to spoil your evening and you feel like a poor thing again.
 So you start your witch hunt for the best ways to block out the cold from your warm home.

 Post your Requirement

 Here goes.
 We are helping you with your search for just so.
 The first option in line for you is window film.
 It’s a simple, elegant way of cordoning away the cold whiff of nature.
 You can attach this film to the window frame with double-sided tape.
 If you lightly blow hot air with a dryer on the film it will tighten and cling to the frame.
 There is a dead air pocket created between the film and the window which does not allow cold air to enter.

 The main advantage of this film is that it lowers the u-value of the window by 13%.
 This has been proved by lab tests.
 Lower u-values make for greater energy efficiency.
 One of its disadvantages is that when you want to remove the film paint from the window frame will also get stripped off.

 Related Post: How to Make Windows & Doors Soundproof

 The second method we have for you is called Caulking.
 Latex caulk is a water-based paint.
 When there are cracks on your window sash or around the window less than or one-fourth inch wide you can apply this.
 For a metal or glass surface, silicone-based caulk can be used.

 The advantage of this method is that it is the only way to fill in thin cracks and its cheap and easy to apply.

 But this can look horrible if left unpainted.
 It also needs to be reapplied if the window area has expansion and contraction problems due to temperature changes, as this will reproduce cracks.